concepts

 Permissions

-Roles in brink are explicit: owner, admin, member, viewer.
-Every mutation is gated by a typed Permission (e.g. project.create, run.trigger).
-The mapping lives in packages/core/src/roles.ts; the dashboard refuses the button before the server refuses the call.
+Roles in Brink are explicit: owner, admin, member, viewer.
+Every mutation is gated by a named permission (e.g. project.create, run.trigger) — the dashboard hides the button before the server refuses the call, so members never see actions they can't take.

 Where to next